 III.6.
 On-Target Activity Analysis

 In order to rate the potential target, scores are assigned to each target based on the nucleotide pattern of the sequence and whether the corresponding sgRNA would be highly active(Moreno-Mateos, et al., 2015).
-In addition, this “on-target” score also takes into account the density of PAMs located inside of it and whether it will have a tendency to form guanine quadruplexes, both inhibitory to Cas binding(Malina, et al., 2015; Wang, et al., 2014).
-The score is on a scale from -100 to 100 with an increasingly higher score attributed to better sgRNA activity.
+In addition, this “on-target” score also takes into account the density of PAMs located inside of it and the percentage of guanine, cytosine, and cytosine, all shown to affect Cas binding(Malina, et al., 2015; Wang, et al., 2014).
+The score is on a scale from 0 to 100 with an increasingly higher score attributed to better sgRNA activity.

 III.7.
 Off-Target Activity Analysis